Everyone is talking about donor attrition: “We had this many donors, and now we have this many. We lost 40%.” That is an important figure to know.

 Here we have 10 donors on a caseload who gave a total of $26,700 in year one.
 At Veritus we normally do this analysis by grouping donors who gave $1,000 cumulatively in one year and see what that same group of donors did in the following years.
 In this illustration, you see that this same group of donors gave $24,125 in year two – or $2,575 less than year one – for a 10% drop in value.
 We call that drop “value attrition.”

 Note that, in this case, there was zero donor attrition.
 All the donors are still giving.
 So any donor attrition calculation would not be useful here.
-And if all you did was measure donor attrition you would miss the very important information that comes out of value attrition analysis.
+But if all you did was measure donor attrition you would miss the very important information that comes out of value attrition analysis.

 - Six donors have gone backwards in value.
 Why?
 You need to know why for each of them.